A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 The devil has been pretty effective at corrupting leaders (he’s still doing it today, even in our hallowed Republic), but Satan did not foresee God’s unusual plan.
 God chose weakness to confound strength.
 He heralded not a military kingdom but a spiritual one.
 Against all logic, He sent humility to oppose power.
 God chose a frail baby in all humility to end an evil empire based on selfishness and pride; and He sent Jesus to begin a new kingdom based on peace and love.
 And guess where it starts, the week after Christmas?
 Look no further than your own heart…

 Just like the Holy family, you too are on a journey facing uncertainty and choices.
 There is a selfish, grasping evil that wants you to fail; yet there is a humble, loving Savior who wants you to succeed.
-As you consider Christmas and all that really happened around the birth of Christ, remember why he came and the person to whom it matters the most: YOU.
+As you consider Christmas and all that really happened around the birth of Christ, remember why he came!
+The person to whom it matters the most today is YOU.

 Christmas Mayhem